-EU agencies have opposite policies on visiting candidate hosts
+Bank agency shuns EU invitations

 EMA's executive director, Guido Rasi, visited Athens last week, and was given a tour of the building the EMA would occupy if EU member states choose Greece to host the agency.

-In stark contrast, the EBA told EUobserver on Tuesday (19 September) that it would turn down any invitations by member states that want to show off their candidate city.
+In stark contrast, the EBA told EUobserver on Tuesday (19 September) that it would turn down any invitations by member states that wanted to show off their candidate city.

 "In line with the EBA's internal decision to ensure objectivity, the EBA senior management or staff has not visited any of the cities and specific buildings bidding to host the Authority," EBA's spokeswoman, Franca Rosa Congiu, said in a written statement.